 Highlights: Everything.
 The yellow medina walls, the mellah, the architecture.
 Probably one of the best parts of my whole trip was the family I met on the bus to Moulay Idriss.
 A woman (at 19, she was more a girl) started talking to me on the bus and then asked me to accompany her, her son (a toddler), her mother-in-law, and her friend around Moulay Idriss.
 Though her friend spoke some French, Amina and I didn’t share a common language.
 But we communicated in gestures and using the few phrases and words in the back of my Lonely Planet.
 Eventually, she invited me to her home, which was out in the countryside.

 Sitting in their modest home, Amina’s sister, Fatima Zohra, poured water from a kettle over my hands to rinse them in preparation for eating.
 When Fatima Zohra removed the top of the tagine, the whole family watched intently as I scooped the stew with a piece of bread and put it in my mouth.
 They nodded and smiled at each other when I patted my stomach and said “Alhamdulillah” to indicate I was full.
-Amina showed me her wedding photos and I showed her pictures of Tom.
+Amina showed me her wedding photos and I showed her pictures of my partner.
 They were so warm and welcoming, it was one of those moments I look back on and feel so incredibly thankful that I’m able to see the world and understand how good the people in it can be.

 It also made me starkly aware of the privilege I have — her brother, in secret, had a neighbour who knows French write a letter to me.
 In it he wrote about how much he wishes he could help his family out of poverty and asked if I could marry him so he could come to Canada to earn money to help them.
 I said I was sorry and as much as I wished there was something I could do, I couldn’t help him.
 I still have that letter and I think about them all the time.
 I digress.